Should I get Fabric Protection for my New Sofa?

 When Scotchguard introduced the first fabric protection spray in 1952 it was a highly effective stain and water repellent that afforded significant protection to most fabrics.

-The current reformulated fabric protection sprays (some with the same brand names) are now considered non-toxic, but they are far less effective than the original formulations.
+The current reformulated water-based fabric protection sprays (some with the same brand names) are now considered non-toxic, but they are far less effective than the original formulations.

 Fabric protection sprays have a huge profit margin for furniture sellers.
 Retailers typically charge $50 - $100 for protecting a sofa.